-As discussed in Finding 8 above, staff recommends approval of the requested amendment to the D-D-O Zone standard.
+As discussed in Finding 8 above, the Planning Board approves of the requested amendment to the D-D-O Zone standard.

 (6) The applicant revise the site plan to provide additional plantings within the compensatory storage parcel.
 Landscape plantings shall be limited to native species and specifically those which survive sustained periods of inundation such as rush, panicum, swamp milkweed, and Joe Pye or shrubs like Itea, silky dogwood, and winterberry holly.